SomeJakeGuy/gcbrickwork/README.md

 ### Jump / JMP
 These types of files typically table-like structures that are loaded into RAM during run-time.
+These files are similar to modern day data-tables.
 * JMP Files contain a giant header block and data entry block.
   * The header block contains the definition of all field headers (columns) and field level data.
 Loads the first 16 bytes to determine (in order):
     * How many data entries there are